Wednesday, July 31, 2024

 Even if you have a traditional publisher, it's up to you to constantly let people know about your books.
 After all, people can read them for decades, and a publisher can't be expected to promote them that long.

-You may hear that all advertising needs to be targeted, but I believe broad -- some would say indiscriminate -- advertising is important.
+You may hear that all advertising needs to be targeted, but I believe broadly targeted advertising is important.
 You want to reach people who may not know they would like to read what you write.
-But you can't spend a lot of money doing that.
+But you can't spend a lot of time and money doing that.

 I maintain that twenty minutes a day on social media can make a big difference in sales.

-The Most Efficient Way to Organize to Advertise
+The Most Efficient Way to Organize to Publicize

-To spend less time later, you need to assemble short message pieces for each book (or whatever you promote).
-For each of my thirty-five books, I have several 280-character blurbs that can be alternated on X, where my handle is @elaineorr55.
+To spend less time later, assemble short message pieces for each book (or whatever you promote).
+For each of my thirty-five books, I have several 300-character blurbs that can be alternated on BlueSky, where my handle is @elaineorr55.bsky.social.
 These short blurbs are organized by each of my four mystery series, then by book.

-In case you're counting, that's a lot of draft tweets (okay, posts), and each one contains at least two hashtags.
+In case you're counting, that's a lot of draft posts, and each one contains at least two hashtags.
 Hashtags are words or very short phrases that begin with the pound sign (#).
 They help your blurb reach people who have a specific interest.
+I use #cozymystery or #mustreadmystery, but you also want something related to a specific book.
+For example, my family history series is set in the #WesternMarylandMountains.

 Using Graphics Effectively